Goy

-Goy (pl: goyim or goys) is a term for a gentile, a non-Jew, sometimes in a pejorative sense.
+Goy is a term for a gentile, a non-Jew, sometimes in a pejorative sense.
 The word, of Hebrew origin, was adopted into English from Yiddish.
 It carries a similar meaning in Modern Hebrew.

-The Biblical Hebrew word goy has been commonly translated into English as nation, meaning a group of persons of the same ethnic family who speak the same language (rather than the more common modern meaning of a political unit).
+The Biblical Hebrew word goy has been commonly translated into English as 'nation', meaning a group of persons of the same ethnic family who speak the same language (rather than the more common modern meaning of a political unit).
 In the Bible, goy is used to describe both the Nation of Israel and other nations.

 The meaning of the word goy in Hebrew evolved to mean "non-Jew" in the Hellenistic (300 BCE to 30 BCE) and Roman periods, as both Rabbinical texts and then Christian theology placed increasing emphasis on a binary division between Jews and non-Jews.

 As a word principally used by Jews to describe non-Jews, it is a term for the ethnic out-group.
 In modern usage in English, the extent to which goy is derogatory is a point of discussion in the Jewish community.

-The word "goy" is sometimes used by white supremacists to refer to themselves when signaling a belief in conspiracy theories about Jews.
+The word goy is sometimes used by white supremacists and antisemites to refer to themselves when signaling a belief in antisemitic tropes.

 Hebrew Bible

-A page from Elia Levita's Yiddish-Hebrew-Latin-German dictionary (16th century) including the word goy (גוי), translated to Latin as ethnicus, meaning heathen or pagan.
+A page from Elia Levita's Yiddish–Hebrew–Latin–German dictionary (16th century) including the word goy (גוי), translated to Latin as ethnicus, meaning heathen or pagan.

-The word goy means "nation" in Biblical Hebrew.
+The word goy means 'nation' in Biblical Hebrew.
 In the Torah, goy and its variants appear 560 times in reference to both the Israelites and the non-Israelite nations.